oscpe262/TDDI41/labs/scripts/README.md

 `DNS Configuration`: configures the server to act as a DNS-server and nodes to use it.

-`NTP Configuration`: configures the router/gw to act as an NTP-server and all nodes as NTP clients.
+`NTP Configuration`: configures the router/gw to act as an NTP-server and all nodes as NTP peers.

 `Storage Configuration`: creates a RAID1 array and an LVM group according to STO lab instructions.